ArtifexSoftware/MuPDF.NET/docs/the-basics/index.rst

     **Taking it further**

-    If your document contains image based text content the use OCR on the page for subsequent text extraction:
+    If your document contains image based text content then use OCR on the page for subsequent text extraction:

     .. code-block:: csharp

         TextPage tp = page.GetTextPageOcr();
         string text = page.GetText(textpage: tp);

-    There are many more examples which explain how to extract text from specific areas or how to extract tables from documents.
-Please refer to the :ref:`How to Guide for Text<RecipesText>`.

-    You can now also :ref:`extract text in Markdown format<rag_outputting_as_md>`.

     **API reference**